NourAlz/Encoder-and-GA-with-Classification/README.md

-The code refrences are from this library: https://pytorch.org/docs/stable/nn.html
+# Files Documentations
+### idc_with_header.csv / minmax.xlsx:
+  These are the dataset and its corresponding labels, the dataset is normalized using min-max normalization technique.

+### codes.ipynb:
+  This notebook has the final version of the Encoders code, along with a test of genetic algorithm combined with VAE.

+### genetic.ipynb:
+  This notebook has the final version of the genetic algorithm combined with both AE and VAE.

+### PSO.ipynb:
+  Includes a PSO combined with classification model to compare the performance against the Encoders + GA.

+### images.ipynb:
+  This notebook currently holds the first version of transforming spectra data into images.
+We will continue working on finding various method to best suit CNN.

+### Requirements.txt:
-Requirements.txt file automatically by listing all the libraries installed in our current Python environment.
+  File automatically by listing all the libraries installed in our current Python environment.
 (Widely accepted practice in software development and data science projects)

   **Run**
   *pip install -r requirements.txt*